A realtor is more than a salesman, and a house is more than the sum of its drywall and vanilla accents.

 There’s also upside to partnering with and learning more about builders, lenders, appraisers, originators, attorneys, residential and commercial landlords, municipal leaders and local officials.
 During these meetings/events, have physical collateral on hand, such as business cards, sales sheets, FAQ pamphlets, printed listings, etc.

 Real estate marketers can go a step further and leverage social media by taking photos, starting hashtag campaigns, applying for branded Snapchat filters and expanding social networks.
+As you can see, your content creation machine must be diverse and multipurpose to make an impact.

-3. AR/VR for virtual tours
+3. AR/VR for Virtual Tours

 Static visuals are one thing; interactive video is another.
 Services like Google Tango, roOomy and Matterport allow real estate marketers to use augmented and virtual reality video for one-of-a-kind, custom open houses.